madanyc/workfront-learn.en/help/planner-fundamentals-program/requests-in-the-new-workfront-experience.md/planner-updates-and-notifications.md

 ---
-title: How to Make Updates and Find Notifications
+title: Understand updates and notifications
 description: Learn how to make updates on approval requests and find your notifications in [!DNL Adobe Workfront].
 activity: use
 type: Tutorial
-team: Technical Marketing
+team: Understand updates and notifications
 kt: 8809
 ---
 # Updates and notifications